sinch/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-message.md

 Accepted language codes can be found in the [introduction](doc:whatsapp-introduction#supported-language-codes).
 You can use [media provider](doc:whatsapp-media-provider) feature in template messages.

+> _ Note
+>
+> In the release on **22th June 2021** we are going to deprecate use of the `ttl` parameter when sending template messages.
+Facebook is not going to support this feature anymore.

 JSON object parameters:

 | Name          | Description                                                           | JSON Type    | Default    | Constraints           | Required |